TamaraAtanasoska/dialogue-history/README.md

 ### Image features for the Aixia2021 repository

+The scripts below assume that you are already in the model directory at ```model-repos/aixia2021/```.

 Unlike the original repository, the Aixia2021 repository uses ResNet features.
 To run the models, both the image and object features will need to be generated.

 Note: the directory passed to the -img_dir option needs to contain both the train and valid images in the same directory